adamsilver/fdpb/03-Book-A-Flight.md

 However, as with any other design problem, context is important.
 Our flight booking system isn't asking for a date of birth.
 It's asking for a flight  date in the future, exact or approximate, and one that is often informed by the day of the week in which that date lands.

 Offering users a date picker seems sensible.
-Afterall, we already know how it is to create a custom component and how they incur performance penalties.
-We also know the native date picker doesn't suffer from these problems.
-For these reasons we'll use one as a starting point and wait for evidence that shows they are problematic.
+Afterall, we already know how hard it is to create a custom component and incurred performance cost.
+We also know the native date pickers are immune to these particualr issues.
+So we'll use one.

 ```HTML
 <div>